jdan/thatjdanisso.cool/articles/2019-05-10-infinite-lists.md

 Uh oh.
 When creating our stream, `ones` is **eagerly** making subsequent calls to itself over and over again - never coming up for air before our JavaScript console lets us know we probably messed up.

-Instead, let's making our implementation **lazier** by returning the `ones` function and calling it when we need it.
+Instead, let's make our implementation **lazier** by returning the `ones` function and calling it when we need it.

 ```js
 function ones() {